cchloe164/COMP-421-Lab-2/README.md

 *Wait is implemented.
 When a parent wishes to wait for its child, it does so appropriately through calls such as Delay() in the child process.
 *Ready processes switch when they are running for more than 2 clock ticks, if there are other processes on the ready queue

 *Most kernel calls related to terminal I/O handling are written.
 This includes the TrapKernelHandler, TrapClockHandler, TrapIllegalHandler, TrapMemoryHandler, TrapMathHandler, TrapTTYReceiveHandler.
-TrapTTYTransmitHandler is currently being implemented, and may be complete when this project is submitted.
+TrapTTYTransmitHandler is currently being implemented, and was not complete at the time of submission.

 Known bugs: